sean89503/Invidious_Cast/README.md

 Invidious Cast is not affiliated with or endorsed by YouTube or iTunes.
 This is an independent project for creating podcast RSS feeds from YouTube content.

 ## Roadmap
-add support for shorts
-add support for live videos
+add support for filtering shorts, lives and shows improve logic for geo-blocked videos
 Add support for more customization options in the RSS feed.
 Improve error handling and logging.
 Enhance performance for large YouTube channels.